-Of course, I have quite a lot more elaboration to make on the core benefits of driving with a stick shifter, plus some added bonuses and other essential things to consider before deciding whether or not it’s the right purchase for you.
-With all of that said and done, read on!
+Below, we go into more detail on the benefits of driving with a stick shifter, plus some added bonuses and other essential things to consider before deciding whether or not it’s the right purchase for you.
+We’ll also suggest a few of our favorite options.

-Perhaps the most common complaint of this shifter type, however, is the slowness and very noticeable lag when compared to paddle shifting, and even sequential shifting.
+Perhaps the most common complaint of this shifter type is the slowness and very noticeable lag when compared to paddle shifting, and even sequential shifting.
 This is because you have to physically select the gear as opposed to hitting up or down when you need to.

 Sequential Shifters For Sim Racing

-In a lot of ways, a sequential shifter is the best of both worlds when looking at authenticity to a real drive and keeping a competitive streak in your sim racing.
-It provides a nice dose of realism due to the separate gear column that can either attach to your wheel, or be mounted elsewhere, and the overall shifting experience is smoother and less hassle when compared to a H-pattern shifter.
+In a lot of ways, a sequential shifter is the best of both worlds when looking for a balance between realism and performance.
+It provides a nice dose of realism due to the separate gear column that can be mounted to your rig, and the overall shifting experience is faster when compared to a H-pattern shifter.

-Using a sequential shifter will definitely result in lag when compared to paddle shifting, but the lag is greatly reduced.
-This means you can compete in races in which you are required to have a manual drive, therefore avoiding time penalties, without losing time due to gear selections!
+Using a sequential shifter will definitely result in lag when compared to paddle shifting, but the lag is greatly reduced compared to H-pattern shifters.
+This means you can compete in races in which you are required to have a manual drive without losing time due to gear selections!

-The quick, snappy gear changing is a favorite within the sim racing community, and even those who would swear by their paddle shifting were converted when trying out a sequential rig.
-It’s the perfect blend of realism and stream-lined racing for sim set-ups, so what isn’t to like about that combination?
+The quick, snappy gear changing is a favorite within the sim racing community, and even those who would swear by their paddle shifting can be converted when trying out a sequential rig.
+It’s the perfect blend of realism and stream-lined racing for sim setups, so what isn’t to like about that combination?

-On the flipside, a sequential shifter will give you that competitive edge right off the bat, coupled with the appeal of realism.
+There are many benefits of using sim racing shifters.
+The H-pattern shifter is fantastic for an exciting, realistic experience in the right kind of car.
+On the flip side, a sequential shifter will give you that competitive edge right off the bat, coupled with the appeal of enhanced realism.

 I created and have been writing on this site since 2019, collaborating with drivers, coaches, engineers and manufacturers to provide you with the most reliable information about motorsport.
 Find out more about me here.